Windows OS Hub

 Invoke-Command -ComputerName $WKSs –ScriptBlock {Add-LocalGroupMember -Group Administrators -Member woshub\munWksAdmins'}

 You can also completely refuse to provide any administrator privileges to domain users or groups.
-In this case, you can use the built-in local administrator with a password stored in Active Directory (implemented using the Local Administrator Password Solution/LAPS) to perform one-time administrative tasks on user computers.
+In this case, you can use the built-in local administrator with a password stored in AD (implemented using the Local Administrator Password Solution/LAPS) to perform one-time administrative tasks on computers, such as installing programs and configuring system settings.

-Group Policy Preferences (GPP) provide the most flexible and convenient way to grant local administrator privileges on domain computers through a GPO.
+Group Policy Preferences (GPP) offer the most flexible and convenient method for granting local administrator privileges on domain computers through a GPO.

 New-ADGroup munWKSAdmins -path 'OU=Groups,OU=Munich,OU=DE,DC=woshub,DC=com' -GroupScope Global –PassThru